 After receiving funding from IMM Investment last year, MyRealTrip has raised its second round of investment, hauling in a cumulative amount of $10.9 million.
 Its major shareholders include Primer, BonAngels Venture Partners, and Capstone Partners, in addition to the companies listed above.

-The sales of MyRealTrip has increased by more than 700% since its inception in 2012.
+The sales of MyRealTrip has increased by more than 700 percent since its inception in 2012.

 The company advertises more than 11,000 products – including local guides, on-site recreational activities, admission tickets, transportation passes, airtels, lodging facilities, and rental car services – available in 400 cities across 73 countries.
 It has so far secured more than 130,000 cumulative reviews, reaching a record high in South Korea.